danielparfene9/LFA_Labs/README.md

         current_state = self.initial_state

+        # Iterate through characters in the input string
         for char in input_string:
             # Check if the current state and input character combination exists in transitions
             if (current_state, char) in self.transitions:
                 # Update current state to the next state based on the transition
                 current_state = self.transitions[(current_state, char)]
             else:
-                # If there is no transition for the current state and character, return False

                 return False

         return True

 ```

 ### Main Class: